wlinds/tpme/README.md

 # This Person Might Exist - Procedurally generated people.

-Generate rows of persons with following attributes such as gender, phone number, name, email and more.
+Generate rows of persons with attributes such as phone number, name, email, health and more.

 Inspired by http://thispersondoesnotexist.com but with data arrays (pandas).